FAQ

 Support / Legal

-What is the difference between Support and Legal?
+What is the difference between Contact, Support, and Legal?

-Support is for product-related issues such as delivery, file access, and refund handling.
-Legal is the formal page for seller information, licensing scope, payment and delivery basics, refund boundary, and general commercial terms.
+Contact is for service-fit questions and direct advisory inquiries.
+Support is for product-related operational issues such as delivery, file access, and refund handling.
+Legal is the formal page for seller information, licensing scope, payment and delivery basics, refund baseline, and general commercial terms.

 Next step